 Not feeding helps stop disease; mineral blocks included

-Food placed as a result of normal agricultural practices is generally exempted from the feeding ban.
+People who feed birds or small mammals must do so in a manner that prevents deer access.
+Place the food at least six feet above ground level.
+Food placed as a result of normal agricultural practices is generally exempt from the feeding ban.
 Cattle operators should take steps that minimize contact between deer and cattle.